Table of Content:

 The opening brace {

-must not be followed by a whitespace, to disambiguate from lambdas.
+must not be followed by a whitespace, to disambiguate

 Note: commas might still work as a separator in Elvish’s brace expansions, but it will eventually be deprecated and removed soon.